Campus Visitor Guidelines

 Note: This appeals process establishes the process for a parent or other person to appeal the decision of a District official (or other authorized agent) to eject and/or to refuse future entry of the person onto property under the District's control.
 This appeals process is set forth to comply with Texas Administrative Code § 103.1207.
 The decision to refuse future entry of a person remains in effect during the pendency of any appeal unless rescinded in writing by an authorized district official or the appeal is granted.

 Follows Framework of District Policy FNG (Local)

-The general provisions, timelines, definitions and procedures set forth in District Policy FNG (Local) shall apply to this interim appeals process, unless a different provision, timeline, definition or procedure is specified in this interim appeals process.
+The general provisions, timelines, definitions and procedures set forth in District Policy FNG (Local) shall apply to this appeals process, unless a different provision, timeline, definition or procedure is specified in this appeals process.